-Marina is a writer and researcher based in New York.
+Marina is a writer and independent researcher based in New York.

 +